YoussefBoughizane/FunProgNotes/Cours.md

 >
 > The for-expression maybe seem similar to loops in imperative languages, except that it **builds a list** of the results of all iterations.

+The type of the sequence returned by the for loop **is the type of the sequence on which the first for loop is applied.**

 **For and If : **

 ```scala